rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 Difference is the concept: "module" or "package" is how you structure your configurations, while "plugin" is how these configurations are shared and distributed among the community and users.

-You also need to go to Rsvim config home directory before installing any plugins:
+You need to go to Rsvim config home directory before installing any plugins:

 ```bash
 # use $XDG_CONFIG_HOME